jackgray/spotlight/producers/finance/regsho/README.md

 ### NYSE (New York Stock Exchange)
-Exchange GameStop and most large companies are traded on.
+Exchange where most large companies are traded on.
 It reports on FTDs that occur on it's platforms, while FINRA reports on FTDs that occur for NYSE securities on OTC platforms

 https://www.nyse.com/regulation/threshold-securities